FNNDSC/chrisproject.org/README.md

 # automatically fix some issues
 pnpm run fix

-# automatically fix more issues, but with !danger!
+# automatically fix more issues, but with ¡danger!
 pnpm run fix:unsafe
 ```